ricber/relocalization_evaluation/README.md

 # Relocalization Evaluation Code
-This code computes the error between similar poses of two distinct odometry trajectories.
+This code computes the error between given poses of two distinct odometry trajectories.
 The translation and rotation errors are computed relative to a given ground truth.
+Also, it is possible to activate a preliminary pose refinement via (G)ICP alignment of the current point cloud to the map point cloud.

 ### Input files
 - Trajectories bags [mandatory]: they should contain the odometry and ground truth poses to be compared